jamshid-bacha/OpenCV_CPP_AES_128_ECB_CBC_Mode-Image-and-text-encryption-decryption/README.md

 2. .\compile.bat .\decimagtext.cpp ./decrypted.exe
 3. Two EXE files will be generated
-4. Double click encrypted.exe and run choose the image/text and choose the mode ECB or CBC For images, OpenCV processes pixel data to encrypt the image matrix.
+4. Double click encrypted.exe and run choose the image/text and choose the mode ECB or CBC
+5.
+For images, OpenCV processes pixel data to encrypt the image matrix

-For text, the string data is converted into blocks and encrypted.
+For text, the string data is converted into blocks and encrypted

 ![lenna](https://github.com/user-attachments/assets/c35a2162-d9e3-4553-87d2-8f7f30296522)